MyroMHG/SpellboundSkies-Bedrock/README.md

 [![Discord](https://img.shields.io/discord/1293105990476103720?logo=Discord&logoColor=white&label=Discord&labelColor=%235865F2)](https://discord.gg/Ewm8aTTJ3K)

 ## Spellbound Skies
-This is the official third add-on in the series which takes the Dragon Mounts concept into a more magic focused theming.
+This is add-on takes the Dragon Mounts concept into a more magic focused theming.
 It includes special features that adds wild dragons, magic spells and boss battles.

-It is a different add-on compared to it's prequel Dragon Mounts 2.
+It is a different add-on compared to another add-on called Dragon Mounts 2.

 > The project is still in BETA.
 Expect a lot of bugs.